The limiting law of the Discrete Gaussian level lines: Initial upper bound on the displacement of a level line

 \end{theorem}

 \begin{remark} In \cref{subsec:level-line-contain-wulff}, we will apply the above for the choice of $a = 5, b = 15$.
-As the error probability is a $e^{-c(\log L)^2}$, any union bound over a polynomial number of applications of \cref{thm:growth-gadget} will still have an error probability of the same form. \end{remark}
+As the error probability is smaller than, say $e^{-c(\log L)^2}$, any union bound over a polynomial number of applications of \cref{thm:growth-gadget} will still have an error probability of the same form. \end{remark}

 In contrast to the polymer model studied in \cref{sec:geom-disagreement-polymers}, we now need to reintroduce the primary area term.
 Let $V$ be a finite simply connected set, and consider $\gamma \in \cP_{V}(A, B)$ for any $A, B \in V$.
 Let $F \subset V$, and assume for simplicity that $\overline{AB} \subset F$.
 Define $\cA_F(\gamma)$ as the signed area of the region above $\mathsf{UE}(\gamma)$ with respect to the line segment $\overline{AB}$, after restricting to $F$.
 That is, $\cA_F(\gamma)$ is equal to $|D_0 \cap F|$ minus the area above the line segment $\overline{AB}$ in $F$.
 (Note that although $|D_0|$ depends on the reference domain $V$, the normalized area $\cA_F(\gamma)$ does not.)
-Define the polymer weight with boundary conditions $H-n$ and $H-n-1$, area tilt $\mu$ on $F$, and domain of interaction $U$, by
+Define the polymer weight with boundary conditions $H+1-n$ and $H-n$, area tilt $\mu$ on $F$, and domain of interaction $U$, by

 where $\sE^*_\beta(\gamma)$ and $\Phi'_U(\sfW;\gamma)$ are as defined in \cref{eq:define-E*_beta,eq:def-Phi'}.
 For convenience, recall that

 As usual, we can define the partition function

 with the notation $Z^n_{V, U; F, \mu}(A, B \mid \cE)$ denoting the restriction of the sum to $\gamma \in \cE$, for any event $\cE$.
 Note that when $\mu = 0$, we recover the definitions of $\hatq^n_U$ and $\hatZ^n_{V, U}$ from \cref{sec:geom-disagreement-polymers}.
 Of course, $q^n_{U; F, \mu}(\gamma)$ is just a renormalization of the cluster expansion weight $p^\xi_{V; F}(\gamma)$, a fact we will frequently apply without reference.